tdilauro/Simplified-wiki/OPDS-For-Library-Patrons.md

 * A book may be not be available after a certain date due to an expiring license, analogous to how films leave Netflix.

-The `opds:availability` tag goes inside an `atom:link` tag and communicates the current availability of the resource at the other end of the link.
+The `opds:availability` element conveys a title's current availability.
+It goes inside an `atom:link` element and communicates the current availability of the resource at the other end of the link.

+Inserting availability information into the link allows a server to provide the client with a 'next step' _towards_ availability, even if a title is not currently available.
+It also allows for the possibility that a title might be available through one mechanism but not another.

-Three attributes are defined for the `opds:availability` tag:
+Three attributes are defined for the `opds:availability` element:

 | Attribute | Semantics | Values | Default |
 | --------- | --------- | ------ | ------- |